aaronbloomfield/ccc/hws/tokens/index.md

 We don't really care what images you upload, as long as:

-1. They are images that are in the public domain, such as from Wikipedia (or similar).
+1. They are images that are in the public domain, such as from Wikipedia, Reddit, or similar.
 You can do a [Google Images search](https://images.google.com), and in the results, select Tools -> Usage Rights -> Creative Commons licenses.
 Meme images are fine.
 You are welcome to modify those images.
 2. They are appropriate images.
 Nothing vulgar, nothing involving nudity, nothing that could be labeled NSFW (not safe for work), or otherwise deemed as offensive.
 Basically, nothing that would get me in trouble with an administration that does not have a sense of humor about these things.
 Like with the [dApp introduction](../dappintro/index.html) ([md](../dappintro/index.md)) assignment, there are many great ways to express your opinions that others may find controversial -- but in an image for a NFT on our private Ethereum blockchain is not really one of them.
 3. The image sizes are as specified above (no larger than 2000x2000).

 Understand this: **IN THIS COURSE, OWNING THE NFT DOES NOT IMPLY OWNERSHIP OF THE IMAGE.**  The assumption is that you don't actually own the original image, since it's in the public domain.
+Or if you do own the image, then possession of the NFT does not mean you are willing to give up ownership of the original image itself.

 Pick some fun or funny image.
-You are welcome to pick one from Wikipedia.
+You are welcome to pick one from Wikipedia or Reddit or similar.
 Or memes.
 But something appropriate.
 And keep in mind that, like with NFTs on the real Ethereum blockchain, anybody can download the image.

-You need three such images.
+You need to upload three such images.

 #### Part 2, task 2: Review the starter code